The Susan Gray School

 For nearly four decades, the Susan Gray School has served young children with developmental disabilities and young children who are at risk for developmental delay.
 The school has the distinction of being the first nationally recognized early intervention program to include typically developing children in educational settings with children with disabilities.

 Today, the school's four-fold mission to service, training, research, and demonstration continues.
-Susan Gray School is a licensed child care center and has the Tennessee 3-star rating, indicating a program of highest quality.
+Susan Gray School is approved by the Tennessee Department of Education and licensed by the Tennessee Department of Intellectual and Developmental Disabilities.

 The SGS playground is accessible to all children and includes a central fort structure with wheel chair accessibility and novel play panels, a variety of swing types, and an outdoor classroom area.